 Our Profil

-At the Institute of Meteorology and Climate Research (IMK) - Atmospheric Trace Gases and Remote Sensing (ASF) four methods are developed to observe and understand the Earth’s atmosphere:
+At the Institute of Meteorology and Climate Research Atmospheric Trace Gases and Remote Sensing (IMKASF) four methods are developed to observe and understand the Earth’s atmosphere:

 • optical measurements from ground-based stations, in particular to observe long-term changes,